List of diplomatic partnerships of China

 This is a list of countries with which the People's Republic of China has established diplomatic partnerships.
-The concept of "partnership" began after the end of the Cold War.
-After the end of the Cold War, NATO implemented the "Partnership for Peace Program" to establish partnerships with non-NATO countries.
 Partnership refers to an international cooperative relationship in which countries (regions, organizations) cooperate in the political, economic, scientific, cultural and other fields because of trust.

-As of the end of May 2024, China has established diplomatic relations with 185 countries, of which 180 have established cooperation or even partnership.
-If cooperation or partnership with international organizations is added, the number reaches 190.
-The diplomatic level of the People's Republic of China can be roughly divided into five types: general partnership, partnership with the title of "comprehensive" or "all-round", general strategic partnership, strategic partnership with the title of "comprehensive", "global" or "all-round", and strategic partnership with the title of "all-weather" or "permanent".
-There is also the community of shared destiny relationship that has emerged in recent years.
+As of the end of May 2024, China maintains diplomatic relations with 185 countries, of which 180 it has signed cooperation or partnership agreements with; if international organizations are included, the number rises to 190.
+The diplomatic levels of China can be roughly divided into five types: general partnership, comprehensive or all-round partnership, general strategic partnership, comprehensive, global or all-round strategic partnership, and all-weather or permanent strategic partnership.
+A community of shared destiny relationship has also emerged in recent years.